 jbarnes@napacoe.org

-Jaina supports the wonderful Continuous Improvement department by providing technical and logistical assistance for the department’s managers and coordinators, mainly supporting the Teacher Induction Program.
-She is a great point of contact to connect you with anyone from the team.
+Administrative Assistant IILambert supports the wonderful Continuous Improvement department by providing technical and logistical assistance for the department’s managers and coordinators, mainly supporting the Teacher Induction Program.
+He has a background in both the optical and non-profit industries providing vision screenings to children, developing ophthalmic products, and working in LGBTQ training and technical assistance.
+He is a great point of contact to connect you with anyone from the team.

 lchambers@napacoe.org